-Chemical name: Cesium tungsten oxide.
-CAS number: 52350-17-1.
-Basis for action: The PMN states that the substance will be used as a component of infrared absorption material.
-Based on test data on analogous crystalline respirable, poorly soluble particulates, EPA has concerns for lung overload and lung cancer for the PMN substance.
-As described in the PMN, significant worker exposure is unlikely as dermal absorption is not expected and inhalation exposures are expected to be negligible because the PMN substance is used in aqueous form.
+CAS number: Not available.
+Basis for action: The PMN states that the substance will be used as a polymerized pigment used in the manufacture of electronic inks.
+Based on test data on analogous respirable, poorly soluble particles, subcategory titanium dioxide, EPA identified concerns for lung toxicity from lung overload if workers inhale the PMN substance.
+As described in the PMN, worker inhalation exposure will be minimal due to the use of adequate personal protective equipment.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
-EPA has determined, however, that manufacturing, processing, or use of the substance as a solid may cause serious health effects.
-Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(1)(i)(C) and (b)(3)(ii).
-Recommended testing: EPA has determined that the results of a 90-day inhalation toxicity study (OPPTS Harmonized Test Guideline 870.3465) with a 60-day holding period in rats and with special attention to the histopathology of the lungs would help characterize the human health effects of the PMN substance.
-Depending on the results of this testing, a 2-year inhalation carcinogenicity study
+EPA has determined, however, that serious health effects may result from use of the substance without a NIOSH-approved respirator with an APF of at least 10 where there is potential inhalation exposure or use of the substance other than as a polymerized pigment used in the manufacture of electronic inks may result in serious health effects.
+Based on this information, the PMN substance meets the concern criteria at \$721.170(b)(3)(ii).

-(OPPTS Harmonized Test Guideline 870.4200) may be warranted.
-CFR citation: 40 CFR 721.10168.
+Recommended testing: EPA has determined that the results of a 90-day inhalation toxicity test (OPPTS Test Guideline 870.3465) with a 60-day holding period would help characterize the health effects of the PMN substance.
+A carcinogenicity test (OPPTS Test Guideline 870.4200) conducted via inhalation may be recommended, if the 90-day inhalation toxicity test indicates carcinogenic potential.
+Test reports should include protocols approved by EPA, certificate of analysis for the test substance, raw data, and results.